On Split-State Quantum Tamper Detection and Non-Malleability: Introduction

+The split-state tampering model, originally studied by Dziembowski, Pietrzak, and Wichs (ICS 2010) \cite{DPW10} and Liu and Lysyanskaya (Crypto 2012) \cite{LL12}, is by now a staple in information-theoretic cryptography.
+It corresponds to an adversarial coding scenario in which a message is encoded into a codeword divided into $t$ \textit{shares}, $c = (c_1, c_2, \cdots, c_t)$, and each part is sent to one of $t$ different, non-communicating adversaries.
+The goal of the adversaries is to independently corrupt the codeword, transforming $(c_1, c_2, \cdots, c_t)$ into $(f_1(c_1), f_2(c_2), \cdots , f_t(c_t))$, in order to change the underlying message.
+While apriori somewhat abstract, this model connects naturally to many other cryptographic settings, including secret sharing \cite{GK16}, commitment schemes \cite{GPR16}, multi-source extractors \cite{Cheraghchi2013NonmalleableCA}, etc.

+Arguably, what makes the split-state model interesting is that simple goals such as error-correction (where the message is recovered) or tamper-detection (where the receiver can additionally reject) are clearly impossible, at least with classical codewords (bits).\footnote{After all, the adversaries can always replace the ciphertext with a valid codeword of a pre-agreed message.
+The so-called substitution attack.} Nevertheless, \cite{DPW10,LL12} showed that a weaker, but related goal known as \textit{non-malleability} is possible, wherein the receiver is allowed to output the original message, or a completely uncorrelated message.
+This spurred a prolific line of work in the last decade on the design of split-state non-malleable codes with several desiderata, including smaller number of shares $t$, high coding rate, small security error, and even post-quantum security (see \cref{subsection:related}).
+However, only recently have coding schemes with quantum capabilities have been considered \cite{Bergamaschi2023PauliMD,ABJ22,Boddu2023SplitState}.\\

+\textbf{Quantum Tamper Detection in the Split-State Model.} In this work, we consider a quantum analog of the split-state model, where the adversaries are non-communicating, nor are they allowed to share entanglement.
+However, the message is encoded into a quantum state entangled across the $t$ shares.
+We show, perhaps surprisingly, that \textit{tamper detection} is possible in this model, and arises naturally as a consequence of (classical or quantum) non-malleability \cite{Boddu2023SplitState}.
+Concretely, we design a family of codes defined on any $t\geq 3$ shares, which can detect arbitrary adversarial unentangled tampering.
+Previously, this was only known in an assymptotically large limit of $t$ \cite{Bergamaschi2023PauliMD} (Eurocrypt 2024).

-\textbf{In this work} we design codes in these quantum analogs of the split-state model with two new security guarantees, namely, tamper detection against $\lo$, and non-malleability against $\locc$.
-Furthermore, our conclusions are robust to a finite amount of pre-shared entanglement between the parties, up to a constant fraction of the blocklength $n$ (in qubits) of the code.
-This is near-optimal, in the sense that neither guarantee is possible in the presence of $n$ qubits of pre-shared entanglement.\footnote{If the size of the largest share is $\alpha\cdot n$ qubits, then using $2\cdot (1-\alpha)\cdot n$ pre-shared EPR pairs and classical communication the $t$ parties could teleport the smaller shares back and forth \cite{Teleportation93}.}
+At first glance, it may seem that this is only possible by giving the (entangled) decoder much more power over the (unentangled) adversaries.\footnote{To some extent, an asymmetry between the decoder and adversaries is inherent even to the classical split-state setting.} However, our conclusions are robust to a finite amount of pre-shared entanglement between the adversaries, up to a constant fraction of the blocklength $n$ in qubits of the code.
+This is near-optimal, in the sense that tamper-detection is impossible if the adversaries have $n$ qubits of entanglement (by the substitution attack!).
+Thus, we offer an alternative interpretation: The adversaries can only tamper with the message unnoticeably, if they share a macroscopic $\Omega(n)$ amount of entanglement. \\